-- Heat a wok over a fierce heat and when shimmering add the cooking oil.
+- Heat a wok over a fierce heat and when it is shimmering add the cooking oil.

-- Throw in the chopped chillies and white bits of the spring onion and stir fry for 1 minute.
+- Throw in the chopped chillies, garlic and ginger and stir fry for 60 seconds.

-- Next up are the noodles in they go and stir fry for 30-45 seconds.
+- Add the noodles and bean sprouts and stir fry for another 60 seconds.

 - Serve drizzled with the sesame oil.